AvtsVivek/Rss-Hidden-Facts/src/RullsDataBase_InternalSecurity/ReadMe.md

 As you can see, they are steadily increasing.
 And I dont think it will come down any time soon.

 I tell you why.
-The Supreme Court gave 2.7 acre to winning side and 5 acers to the losing side.
+The Supreme Court gave 2.7 acre to winning side and 5 acers to the loosing side.

 Just now we all celebrated Lord Ram festival.
 Everywhere there are flags and festive mode never seen before.

 Now close your eyes and think about this.
 Do you know what the other side is thinking.
-If you think, its no brainer.
+If you think about it, its no brainer.

 Their kids are provokingly saying - we are just waiting to see how big your temple will be.
 We will build bigger one.